 Sony Mobile presented the XZ Premium at the Mobile World Congress at the beginning of 2017.
 Since the XZ Premium’s dimensions make it a colossal smartphone and since carriers in Japan and Sony’s consumers also expect a six-month cycle for new products, the Xperia XZs was also introduced at the MWC 2017.
 But the XZs and the XZ Premium somehow do not go together.
 Although both smartphones shared the Motion Eye camera, the XZs’ technical features seemed like re-used leftover parts that could not justify the premium price hike.

 The introduction of the Xperia XZ1 will see the departure of the confusing XZs from Sony Mobile’s lineup, since the newly introduced smartphone does a much better job filling the gap between the 5.5-inch XZ Premium and the small Xperia XZ1 Compact.
-The Sony Xperia XZ1 will retail for 699 EUR in Europe, which is about $830, while the XZ Premium goes for $799 and the XZ1 Compact will go for 599 EUR (about $712).
-Though, the US price hasn't been announced officially yet.
+The Sony Xperia XZ1 will currently set you back about $599.99, let's see how much bang you get for your buck.

 Sony Xperia XZ1 design and build quality

 A Sony smartphone is still recognizable as a Sony smartphone in the latter half of 2017.
 Sony smartphones buck the trend of a borderless and full-format display on the front.
 You either like Sony’s design language or you simply don’t.